oddacious/oddacious.github.io/_posts/2015-10-29-where-the-puck-stops.md

 </div>

 What do people do at a HAC?
 We sit in a big room and listen to talks.
-[Micha Blake McCurdy][MBM] had a brilliant analytical foray into zone starts, [David Johnson][David Johnson] made a compelling argument about the consistency of competing metrics, Matthew Coller was immensely entertaining, and lots of other curious and creative minds shared their research and contributed to a great event.
+[Micah Blake McCurdy][MBM] had a brilliant analytical foray into zone starts, [David Johnson][David Johnson] made a compelling argument about the consistency of competing metrics, Matthew Coller was immensely entertaining, and lots of other curious and creative minds shared their research and contributed to a great event.